m0smith/malabar-mode/README.md

 - [JUnit][] integration, both for running tests standalone and through Maven

+- Debugger integration with EMACS built in GUD

 - Import help; import one class or all needed classes in the buffer (with prompting if the class name is ambiguous)